Nick Pratto Player Props: Royals vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have a 3.84 team ERA that ranks sixth among all league pitching staffs.
+- The Guardians have a 3.79 team ERA that ranks fifth among all MLB pitching staffs.

-- Guardians pitchers combine to give up 89 home runs (one per game), the fourth-fewest in the league.
+- The Guardians allow the fourth-fewest home runs in baseball (89 total, one per game).

-- Civale makes the start for the Guardians, his ninth of the season.
-He is 2-2 with a 2.96 ERA and 35 strikeouts in 45 2/3 innings pitched.
+- Williams makes the start for the Guardians, his fourth of the season.
+He is 0-1 with a 3.79 ERA and 12 strikeouts in 19 2/3 innings pitched.

-- The right-hander's last time out was on Sunday against the Chicago Cubs, when he tossed six innings, surrendering one earned run while allowing three hits.
+- His most recent time out was on Monday against the Atlanta Braves, when the righty tossed 6 1/3 innings, surrendering four earned runs while giving up seven hits.

-- In eight games this season, the 28-year-old has amassed a 2.96 ERA and 6.9 strikeouts per nine innings, while giving up a batting average of .224 to opposing hitters.
+- The 23-year-old has put up an ERA of 3.79, with 5.7 strikeouts per nine innings, in three games this season.
+Opponents are hitting .185 against him.

 © 2023 Data Skrive.
 All rights reserved.